Frequently Asked Questions

 Q: How do I make sure I’m going to the right class at the right time and at the right place?

 A: You really need to check the computer right up until the day you come to your first class.
-Rooms and times and days get changed since professors sometimes have to withdraw and this results in a new professor at a different time, etc.
+Rooms, times, and days get changed which may result in a new professor at a different time, etc.

 Q: What happens if I get a letter saying that I have been “Disqualified” from the University?